gabrielbonin01/data-science-portfolio/README.md

 <h3>Deep Learning</h3>
 <ul>
 <li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Deep%20Learning%20projects/Lending%20Club%20accepted%20and%20rejected%20loan%20data/Lending%20Club%20accepted%20and%20rejected%20loan%20data.ipynb">Lending Club accepted and rejected loan data</a>: Working with LendingClub DataSet obtained from Kaggle.
 We will be using a Deep Learning neural network.
 Our goal here will be to predict whether or not the borrower will pay back the loan or not.
-This way in the future when we get a new potential customer we can assess whether or not we will accept to lend money..</li>
+Therefore, in the future, for potential new customers, we are able to assess whether we are able to accept their loan application.</li>

 </ul>

 <h3>Recommender Systems</h3>
 <ul>
-<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Recommender%20Systems/MovieLens%20Recommender%20Systems/MovieLens%20Recommender%20Systems.ipynb">MovieLens Recommender Systems</a>: Developing a basic recommendation systems.
+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Recommender%20Systems/MovieLens%20Recommender%20Systems/MovieLens%20Recommender%20Systems.ipynb">MovieLens Recommender Systems</a>: Developing a basic recommendation system.
 Focusing on providing a basic recommendation for the MovieLens dataset by suggesting items that are most similar to a particular movie.</li>

 </ul>